wsz987/SteamHistoryRecordsBox/README.md

 if I can help u, give me a Star,thank u (●'◡'●)

 ```
-// default '5'   Maybe you need to customize the number of history's records
+// default '5'   Maybe you need to customize the 'MAX' number of history's records
 window.HistoryNum = 5
 ```